Hik4r1Le/SENTINELS-OF-2.4GHz/README.md

 ## Deployment Notes

-- The RF2 baseline (`rf2_baselines` inside `rf2_model.pkl`) must be recomputed if the system is redeployed in a new environment.
-Run a short normal-traffic calibration session and retrain RF2.
 - Evil twin and karma attacks are harder to detect localize because their near-normal frame volume provides insufficient per-node RSSI contrast.
 - The system is intentionally **passive** - no packets are injected, no association is made.
 All monitoring is done in promiscuous mode.